 Steps in the New Construction Review Process

-Step One

-Review the Covenants and these Design Guidelines to determine if further restrictions are applicable to your property.
-BHA Article 7 of the Covenants specifically addresses Design Guidelines. (see Appendix G).
+Step One Review the Covenants and these Design Guidelines to determine if further restrictions are applicable to your property.
+BHA Covenants-Article 7 specifically addresses Design Guidelines.
 Contact the ARC Coordinator with any questions.